AdrianValentinCiu/TechBlog-App/README.md

 ## Observer Design Pattern:
 For this application I used the Observer design pattern in order to notofy all users about the new updates in the app via their provided email address when creating a new account on the blog.

+## Singleton Design Pattern:
+For this application I used the Singleton design pattern in order to have only one instance of the class EmaiSender beacuse emails are sent one by one using the design pattern Observer.

 ## Endopoints:
 - POST: Register a new user:
 http://localhost:8080/api/v1/auth/register